-This property supports the notion that a Time-Span's temporal extent falls within the temporal extent of another Time-Span.
-It addresses temporal containment only, and no contextual link between the two instances of Time-Span is implied.
-This property is transitive.
+This property supports the notion that a the temporal extent of an instance of E52 Time-Span falls within the temporal extent of another instance of E52 Time-Span.
+It addresses temporal containment only, and no contextual link between the two instances of E52 Time-Span is implied.

-the time-span of the Apollo 11 moon mission (E52) falls within the time-span of the reign of Queen Elizabeth II (E52)
+• the time-span of the Apollo 11 moon mission (E52) falls within the time-span of the reign of Queen Elizabeth II (E52)